itdxer/neupy/site/2016/11/12/mnist_classification.rst

     >>> random.sample(y.astype('int').tolist(), 10)
     [9, 0, 9, 7, 2, 2, 3, 0, 0, 8]

-All number that we have are specified as integers.
+All the numbers that we have are specified as integers.
 For our problem we want network to learn visual representation of the numbers.
-We cannot use them as integers, because it will create some problems during the training.
-Basically, with this definition we're implying that number ``1`` visually more similar to ``0`` than to number ``7``.
+We cannot use them as integers, because it will create problems during the training.
+Basically, with the integer definition we're implying that number ``1`` visually more similar to ``0`` than to number ``7``.
 It happens only because difference between ``1`` and ``0`` smaller than difference between ``1`` and ``7``.
 In order to avoid making any type of assumptions we will use one-hot encoding technique.

 .. code-block:: python